fullmetalbrackets/blog/src/content/lifestream/game_let-it-die.md

 rating: disliked
 ---

 Extremely weird and kind of shallow Rogue-like with some vaguely Souls-like combat.
-It entertained be for a while before I got bored with the repetitiveness and never looked at it again.
+It entertained me for a while before I got bored with the repetitiveness, and I've never even thought about playing the game again.